 On the face of it, “appeal to authority” would make nonsense of legal positivism (and, in my opinion, the entirety of moral discourse), which if true would be pretty good reason to think it is a hasty accusation.
 Also, the accusation latent in the “tu quoque fallacy” seems to undermine a vital presupposition of moral claims, which is that the person who asserts a moral claim has some kind of shared access to the conditions that make the rational authoritativeness of the claim.
 Hence if I say “stealing is wrong,” and I am a thief, then not only can you accuse me of hypocricy — you can also infer that I am no justification for believing that stealing is wrong.
 Since the burden of proof is on me to provide that justification, then all other things equal, you can forbear from deferring to what I have said: i.e., that stealing is wrong.
 But maybe, when it comes to some subjects, the burden of proof does not lie in the one who asserts, but instead in any interested party.
 In that case, “tu quoque” remains a fallacy, though the idea of “burden of proof” looks like it has some holes in it.

 In the above, I presented a litany of arguments against many fallacies.
-If I am right, then they are defective: either they apply in a narrower ranger of contexts than are advertised, or they apply across those contexts with null force.
-In either case, it seems like a pedagogically important point to make.
+According to the arguments I introduced, the fallacies themselves are defective — either they apply in a narrower [or otherwise qualitatively different] range of contexts than is usually advertised, or they apply across those contexts with null [or diminished] force.
+Each is grounded in arguments offered in the philosophical literature, and I find most of them persuasive.
+In any case, if they reflect any limitations or qualifications related to the ordinary ‘introduction to critical thinking’ toolkit, then it seems like it must be pedagogically important for students to learn that relatively early on.

-After all, that list is incomplete.
-I have ignored some other fallacies, which I do not really have occasion to doubt: the gambler’s fallacy, false dichotomy, loaded question, begging the question, false cause, appeal to nature, composition/division, Texas sharpshooter, and the middle ground.
-(I could probably appeal to ordinary usage in nitpicking some of these fallacies, too: e.g., I might say that current citation practices in philosophy are less about rigorous meta-analysis and more about “Texas sharpshootin'”.
-But good taste forbids doing such a thing.)
+Of course, I should stress that the list is incomplete.
+I have ignored other fallacies which I do not really have occasion to doubt — the gambler’s fallacy, false dichotomy, loaded question, begging the question, false cause, appeal to nature, composition/division, Texas sharpshooter, and the middle ground.
+I do not set them apart from criticism because there is nothing to say against them — to the contrary, e.g., I might say that current citation practices in philosophy are less about rigorous meta-analysis and more about “Texas sharpshootin'” and then construct an immanent critique.
+I do it only because the arguments are, in my view, rather flimsy, and I don’t want to waste anyone’s time with critiques that depart from good taste.